ilifu/ilifu_user_docs/docs/data/data_management.md

 Within this workflow, scripts and configuration files stored in `/users` are used to run a processing workflow or pipeline, reading (e.g. raw) data from a read-only directory such as `/n/raw`, `/n/projects` or `/n/data`, and writing temporary/intermediate data products to a scratch mount such as `/scratch3`.
 At the end of this process, specific data products (e.g. final results - see suggested products below) are selected and written into a project directory.
 After this, all remaining data is removed from the workspace on the scratch mount.
 There are two approaches for doing this:

-1. Identify products to selectively write for longer-term storage, and remove the rest
+1. Identify products to selectively write to longer-term storage, and remove the rest
 2. Remove what isn't needed, and write the remainder to longer-term storage

 For a typical workflow, there are many more temporary products than final products, meaning the first approach is significantly easier.
 Following our directory structure, we expect you to remove old files on scratch mounts, but as a start, it's helpful to identify and remove large files that are no longer needed.